voucherly/voucherly-docs/docs/guides/integrations/pay-at-table/index.md

 ## Configuration

-1. Sign in to your Voucherly dashboard.
+1. Sign in to the Dashboard.
 1. Go to **Impostazioni > [Pagamento al tavolo](https://dashboard.voucherly.it/settings/table)**.
     - Select `Redirect` as the authentication type.
     - Enter your login endpoint URL.